 Today Jay is beginning to be recognized more often as audiences have come to acknowledge his legacy, having moved like a cat through music styles, fluid and graceful honouring his mentors.
 With the release of “Confession”, Jay Douglas is bound to be recognized properly as a music pioneer and champion.
 If you love funky soul blues, you need to get to Confession!

 Derek Andrews – Maple Blues Magazine

-Jay Douglas is a 3 times Juno nominee, a music producer and band leader of the Jay Douglas All-Star Band.
+Jay Douglas is a 3 times Juno Awards nominee, a music producer and band leader of the Jay Douglas All-Star Band.
 He has performed at various festivals worldwide, including the likes of Rastafest Festival in Toronto and the 4 Seasons Reggae Cruise in Atlanta, Georgia.

-He has worked with international reggae stars such as Beres Hammond, Freadie McGregor, Marcia Griffiths, Luciano, Ken Boothe, Leroy Sibbles, Fab5 Band, General Tree, Jesse “Dub Matix” King, Ziggy Marley, Lyn Tait and the great Ernest Ranglin.
+He has worked with international reggae stars such as Beres Hammond, Freddie McGregor, Marcia Griffiths, Luciano, Ken Boothe, Leroy Sibbles, Fab5 Band, General Tree, Jesse “Dub Matix” King, Ziggy Marley, Lyn Tait and the great Ernest Ranglin.
 Jay has been involved in a lot of community work including working with Councillor Josh Colle to establish Reggae Lane in Toronto.

 His professional career was ignited as the frontman of “The Cougars”, a popular group in the Caribbean nightclub scene in both Toronto and Montreal that performed regularly throughout the 60’s and 70’s playing a mix Ska, Rock Steady, Reggae, Rhythm and Blues, Soul and Funk.